-We can use the BAHTTEXT Function in Google Sheets to convert a given number to a Thai language text, and “Th” will be the language code of the output.
+The BAHTTEXT function in Google Sheets allows you to convert a given number into Thai language text, where “th” is the language code for the output.

-First of all, let’s learn how to use the BAHTTEXT text category function in Google Sheets.
+First, let’s explore how to use the BAHTTEXT function in Google Sheets.

 BAHTTEXT Function in Google Sheets – Syntax, Arguments, and Examples